Free Materials For ESL Teachers and Learners

 4. Where were most jellyfish sightings reported in the UK?

-(b) Northern coasts, especially in Scotland
+(b) East coasts, especially in Norfolk and Suffolk

-(c) West coasts, especially in Cornwall and Wales
+(c) Northern coasts, especially in Scotland

 (d) Southern coasts, especially in Devon and Dorset